prakhar171/signature-verification/README.md

 images/signature_extractor-master directory.

 `python3 crop_images.py` specify the image name
+The image should be copied into this directory from the object_detection directory.
+Consider changing names to avoid confusion.

 `python3 sharpen-pil.py`

 `python3 nearest-neighbour.py`

 `python3 signature-extractor.py`

 We store the output.png file in the Non\ CNN/for-verification folder.